-UNESCO and UNHCR are working with a variety of partner organizations to host Strategy Labs related to the Mobile Learning Week 2017 theme ‘Education in emergencies and crises’.
+UNESCO and UNHCR worked with a variety of partner organizations to host Strategy Labs related to the Mobile Learning Week 2017 theme ‘Education in emergencies and crises’.

-All Strategy Labs are designed to elicit expert input to shape and improve projects, whether recently conceived or ongoing.
+The Strategy Labs drew on the expertise of event participants to shape and improve ICT in education projects, whether recently conceived or ongoing.

-Learn more about the Strategy Labs that will be held on the morning of Thursday 23 March:
+Click on the links below to learn earn more about the Strategy Labs that were held in Thursday morning, 23 March:

 - Developing educational platforms for displaced communities: Building a shared vision (UNHCR, Learning Equality, Google.org and UNICEF): Provide inputs to develop a common vision for education platforms for displaced communities.